Kevin J. ConlonInterim President and Provost

 Tom Gattis joined CCAD in 2012 to facilitate the creation the college’s new industrial design program.
 During that time, he worked with other design program chairs as well as the directors of liberal arts and foundation studies to ensure phase in of the Industrial Design program by fall 2013.
 Gattis, whose prior academic leadership experience includes an associate vice president post and management of curricular overhauls of industrial and furniture design programs, continues to chair the industrial design program in addition to his dean role.
 In private industry, Gattis has worked as a designer and project manager in the nuclear industry, as an account executive in the trade show and exhibition industry and as a professional model maker.

 Gattis earned his bachelor’s degree in industrial design from Auburn University and holds a master’s degree in industrial technology education from Bemidji State University.

 A former professor at Savannah College of Art and Design, Gattis spends his spare time as a wooden boat builder and master wood turner.
-He is a member of the American Craft Council and the American Association of Woodturners.
+He is a member of the Industrial Designers Society of America, the American Craft Council, and the American Association of Woodturners.

 Visit Tom Gattis' website: www.tomgattis.net

 Julie Taggart was appointed dean of the studio arts school in June 2012.
 She began her career at CCAD in 1994 when she was hired to teach drawing, painting and color theory.
 She shifted her focus to administration after being appointed chairwoman of painting in 2002.
 Most recently, as dean of fine art and foundation studies, Taggart transformed the freshman program into a digitally integrated and conceptually engaging curriculum focused on innovation.
 Traditional skills and expectations of technical excellence have merged with technology-driven, inquiry-based approaches that better prepare students for the rigor of their chosen majors and the expectations of careers in the creative economy.